 And what’s the oath that they’ll surely never break?
 If true war ever breaks out between Gondor and Mordor, the Men of the Mountain will fight with Gondor!
 Cool, cool.
 Good to know Gondor’s got some more friends in their corner.

-And oh yes, there’s one more very important thing the Númenoreans brought with him into their exile from out of Westernesse.
+And oh yes, there’s one more very important thing the Númenoreans brought with them into their exile from out of Westernesse.
 The White Tree!
 Isildur had saved a sapling from the ruin of Númenor, and now he plants it in front of his own house in the tower of Minas Ithil.

 Finally, we can just watch these trees just grow.